sebastianstarke/AI4Animation/AI4Animation/SIGGRAPH_2022/PyTorch/ReadMe.txt

 the network will then automatically generate the phase features in form of P/F/A/B variables which can be imported into Unity and automatically added to the motion asset files using the DeepPhaseImporter editor window.

+Visual step by step tutorial for learning the quadruped motion controller in the demo can be found here: https://www.youtube.com/watch?v=3ASGrxNDd0k